 Want to perform to thousands across London?
 Looking to increase your public profile?
 Fancy getting some advice from top industry professionals?
 Then this is for you!

-Gigs is the Mayor of London’s annual busking competition and has been showcasing amazing young musical talent since 2009 at some of the capital's busiest and iconic locations.
+Gigs, in association with Gibson, is the Mayor of London’s annual busking competition and has been showcasing amazing young musical talent since 2009 at some of the capital's busiest and iconic locations.

 Gigs is more than a competition.
 It opens the door to a range of opportunities through the Busk in London programme, including exclusive performance opportunities and paid gigs.
 There are also some amazing prizes up for grabs.
 Consider the competition as intense training in the art of public performance.

 The Gigs Grand Final 2017 was held on Sunday 3 September at Westfield London and saw Josh Gleaves crowned as Gigs Champion.

 Gibson Prize: Ella Tobin

 Eurostar Prize: Ky Lewis